2001 NCAA Division I women's basketball tournament: Qualifying teams – at-large

 Thirty-three additional teams were selected to complete the sixty-four invitations.

 Bids by conference

 Thirty-one conferences earned an automatic bid.
 In nineteen cases, the automatic bid was the only representative from the conference.
 Thirty-three additional at-large teams were selected from twelve of the conferences.

-First and second rounds
+2001 NCAA tournament schedule and venues

 In 2001, the field remained at 64 teams.
 The teams were seeded, and assigned to four geographic regions, with seeds 1–16 in each region.
 In Round 1, seeds 1 and 16 faced each other, as well as seeds 2 and 15, seeds 3 and 14, seeds 4 and 13, seeds 5 and 12, seeds 6 and 11, seeds 7 and 10, and seeds 8 and 9.
 In the first two rounds, the top four seeds were given the opportunity to host the first-round game.
 In most cases, the higher seed accepted the opportunity.
 The exception: